canalplus/rx-player/README.md

   - reporting bugs directly on the [issues tab](https://github.com/canalplus/rx-player/issues) on top of this page.
   - adding new features / fixing bugs and doing a pull request (please open an issue first for that).

 If you have any questions about contributing, you can ask it in our [gitter room](https://gitter.im/canalplus/rx-player).
+We also began to add a little architecture documentation (at the moment only about the file organization [here](./doc/architecture/files.md)).
+More is coming soon!

 ### Dependencies